Does a logo design rationale need to be obvious?

 I don’t want to dive too deep into the psychology of logo design at this point but shapes are quite important.
 Our brains are wired to recognise and memorise shapes and that’s how humans learn.
 There is a distinction between a logo type and a logo mark but if you think about it, letters are shapes too.

-Ok, I’m getting off the mark here (sorry, no pun intended).
+Ok, I’m getting off the mark here.
 Let’s get back to logo design rationale.

 The FedEx logo is one of the best examples of psychology in logo design.
 The arrow and measuring spoon aren’t overtly obvious at first but when someone points it out the penny drops or if you notice it on your own you can’t help feeling a little smug.

-I can carry on with a few other examples but I want to show you one of my favourite logo designs which will help me answer the question.
+I can carry on with a few other examples but I want to show you one of my favourite logo designs which will help me answer this question.

 That’s nice and all, but do you know what the Montblanc logo means?